HarleyKatz/SPHINX-20-data/README.md

 This repository contains intrinsic and mock observations for a large sample of galaxies from the SPHINX<sup>20</sup> cosmological simulation.
 For simulation details, please refer to [Rosdahl et al. 2018](https://ui.adsabs.harvard.edu/abs/2018MNRAS.479..994R/abstract) and [Rosdahl et al. 2022](https://ui.adsabs.harvard.edu/abs/2022MNRAS.515.2386R/abstract).
 For information regarding the data release, please refer to Katz et al. ***in prep.***

+# Downloading the data

+Downloading the data is as simple as cloning this repository.
+Note however that the full spectra are stored on git lfs and this has to be installed in order to access them.
+A standard git clone will copy everything other than the spectra and the repository will simply contain a pointer to the location of the spectra files on lfs.
+If you try to decompress these files, it will result in an error.
+Instead, using 'git lfs clone' should download all the data and then the spectra files can be decompressed.

 # Directory Structure
 - **data**
     - **all_basic_data.csv** &rarr; CSV file containing all of the data for each halo at each redshift listed in the Table below